manavchouhan115/KeypointEstimation/WebInterface/README.md

 Real-time Video Detection
 1. Open your browser and navigate to http://localhost:8000/
-2. The application will start the webcam and display the real-time object detection and display the coordinates, angles and length deails.
+2. The application will start the webcam and display the real-time object detection and display the coordinates, angles and length details.